antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day1.md

 Another valuable use of such tracks is to evaluate their prognostic value with a Kaplan Meier curve.
 We will now take a look at the above mentioned dataset that consists of 88 human neuroblastoma samples. <br>
 This dataset is annotated for a number of clinical and molecular parameters.
 To get a first look at some characteristics of this childhood tumor, we will analyze the prognostic value of stage, age at diagnosis and amplification of the MYCN oncogene.

-- Use the dropdown in field 3 to select the correct Kaplan Meier analysis: *Kaplan Meier by annotated parameter*.
+- Use the dropdown in box 3 to select the correct Kaplan Meier analysis: *Kaplan Meier by annotated parameter*.
 - We are going to separate the patients based on the INSS staging system, that was explained in the introduction of neuroblastoma in the beginning.
 Choose for **Type of Survival** the value *overall-c1103* for the **Track** setting, select the value *inss (cat 5)*.
 Click **Next**.
 - The Kaplan Meier curves appear.  <br><br>